Congratulations, future Hoyas!

 As a first-year student in the College, you have access to a selection of unique courses and academic programs designed exclusively for incoming students.
 These were created to enhance learning and build your personal academic community.

-The LCL Hager Scholars program is designed with our most ambitious students of languages and linguistics in mind.
-Over the course of this yearlong program, Hager Scholars complete coursework in their major, as well as courses that fulfill core requirements in other disciplines, taught by faculty who are particularly interested in the ways that language study informs their fields.
-In addition, Hager Scholars complete a biweekly, yearlong colloquium designed to introduce students to LCL faculty and their research, and to expose them to the many opportunities available to language majors outside the classroom, in D.C., and beyond.
+The Hager Scholars program is designed for students with a strong interest in language study.
+Over the course of this yearlong program, Hager Scholars complete coursework in the language(s) of their choice, as well as courses that fulfill core requirements in other disciplines, taught by faculty who are particularly interested in the ways that language study informs their fields.
+In addition, Hager Scholars complete a biweekly, yearlong colloquium designed to introduce students to language faculty, and to expose them to the many opportunities available to language scholars.

 The Power of Discovery